-1 SECTION 9 [from § 3-103].
+SECTION 9.
 EXECUTIVE BOARD MEMBERS AND OFFICERS.

-2 (a) In the performance of their duties, officers and members of the executive board 3 appointed by the declarant shall exercise the degree of care and loyalty to the association 4 required of a trustee.
-Officers and members of the executive board not appointed by the 5 declarant shall exercise the degree of care and loyalty to the association required of an officer or 6 director of a corporation organized, and are subject to the conflict of interest rules governing 7 directors and officers, under [insert reference to state non-profit corporation law].
-The standards 8 of care and loyalty described in this section apply regardless of the form in which the association 9 is organized.
-10 (b) Each association shall have an executive board created in accordance with its 11 declaration or bylaws.
-Except as provided in the declaration, the bylaws, subsection (c) or other 12 provisions of this [act], the executive board acts on behalf of the association.
-13 (c) The executive board may not act to: 14 (1) amend the declaration except as provided by other law; 15 (2) amend the bylaws; 16 (3) terminate the common interest community; 17 (4) elect members of the executive board; or 18 (5) determine the qualifications, powers, duties, or terms of office of executive 19 board members, although the executive board may fill vacancies in its membership for the 20 unexpired portion of any term.
-21 SECTION 10 [from § 3-106].
+- (a) In the performance of their duties, officers and members of the executive board appointed by the declarant shall exercise the degree of care and loyalty to the association required of a trustee.
+Officers and members of the executive board not appointed by the declarant shall exercise the degree of care and loyalty to the association required of an officer or director of a corporation organized, and are subject to the conflict of interest rules governing directors and officers, under [insert reference to state non-profit corporation law].
+The standards of care and loyalty described in this section apply regardless of the form in which the association is organized. - (b) Each association shall have an executive board created in accordance with its declaration or bylaws.
+Except as provided in the declaration, the bylaws, subsection (c) or other provisions of this [act], the executive board acts on behalf of the association. - (c) The executive board may not act to: - (1) amend the declaration except as provided by other law; - (2) amend the bylaws; - (3) terminate the common interest community; - (4) elect members of the executive board, but may fill vacancies in its membership for the unexpired portion of any term or, if earlier, until the next regularly scheduled selection of executive board members; or - (5) determine the qualifications, powers, duties, or terms of office of executive board members.

+SECTION 10.
 BYLAWS.

-22 (a) The bylaws of the association must provide: 23 (1) the number of members of the executive board and the titles of the officers of
+- (a) The bylaws of the association must provide: - (1) the number of members of the executive board and the titles of the officers of the association;